Contact info

 Dear Eartha, my Halloween pumpkin is a drooping mess, and what should I do with all this candy?

 This is the time of year when Halloween pumpkins turn really spooky.
 Oozing, collapsing and growing all manner of fungi.
-And yes, you CAN compost the moldy mess for free, now through Nov.
-14 at the Breckenridge, Frisco and Silverthorne recycling centers.
+And yes, you CAN compost the moldy mess for free, Oct.
+27 – Nov 17th at the Breckenridge, Frisco and Silverthorne recycling centers.
 Look for the clearly marked bins, dump in your pumpkins, and pat yourself on the back for keeping your jack-o-lanterns out of the trash.
 Pumpkins are composted right here in Summit County, and the finished compost is used to nourish local soils.
 Pretty cool, right?

 Gourd Ground Rules

 Coming soon to all of the three recycling centers you will notice that a new bin will appear.
-These bins are clearly marked with pumpkin composting signs, and they’ll be available for the public to use free Oct 21 through Nov 12, 2023.
+These bins are clearly marked with pumpkin composting signs, and they’ll be available for the public to use free Oct.
+27 – Nov 17th.

 Keep in mind that your pumpkins are turned into compost, so you’ll need to remove candles, artificial lighting, paint, glitter, and any other decorations before placing them in the bins.
 I don’t know about you, but I’m not interested in adding glitter – which absolutely won’t compost – into my vegetable garden.